JBarcellesi/Direwolf/README.md

 190.0.2.0/23 dev enp0s8.8 proto kernel scope link src 190.0.2.21
 193.0.0.0/30 dev enp0s9 proto kernel scope link src 193.0.0.1
 ```
-But using the command that establishes the static route to reach S3, that is
+But using the command that establishes a static route to reach S3, that is
 ```
 vagrant@router-1:~$ sudo ip route add 191.0.0.0/25 via 193.0.0.2 dev enp0s9
 ```